×

 If you are thinking about moving to Cuenca, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing cost are substantially less than at home.
 We are moving into a real mansion with full use of the house and our own bath for $210 mo. $200-350 mo is very available.
 We were taken the first mo. at $550mo and was much less quality.
-Actually it was horrible," commented one expat who made the move to Cuenca.
+Actually it was horrible," explained one expat living in Cuenca, Ecuador.

 "The average cost of housing in Cuenca varies depending on the size, location, and condition of the property.
 Generally speaking, monthly rents for one-bedroom apartments within city limits average around $200 - $450, while monthly rents for two or three-bedroom apartments within city limits average around $300 - $800.
-Long-term rentals for a house with three or more bedrooms in Cuenca usually start at around $450 - $800 per month," remarked one expat in Cuenca, Ecuador, Ecuador.
+Long-term rentals for a house with three or more bedrooms in Cuenca usually start at around $450 - $800 per month," said one expat in Cuenca, Ecuador.

 View More Answers